Nanette Walker Smith, MEd, RVT, CVT, LVT

 - Message boards will be used to stimulate questions and guidance between all students and instructors.
 They should be used often to discuss homework, questions, and ideas for studying and retention of veterinary topics.

-- Weekly homework quizzes will be available online to enhance the student's study of course topics providing additional exposure to the various styles of questions seen on the VTNE or state board exam.
+- Weekly online quizzes will be available to enhance the student's study of course topics providing additional exposure to the various styles of questions seen on the VTNE or state board exam.

 - Due to the large amount of topics covered in this course, weekly study guides will not always cover what will be covered in the Real Time Session or vice versa.
 Edited Real Time Session transcript logs will be available in the course area library the day after each class session and should be treated as additional handouts, augmenting the library handouts, quizzes, and message boards discussions.